neuml/cord19q/README.md

 and run the following commands.

     cd <download_path>
-    mkdir articles

 For each tar.gz file run the following
-    tar -xvzf <file.tar.gz>
+    mkdir <file> && tar -C <file> -xvzf <file.tar.gz>
-    mv <extracted_directory>/* articles

-Once completed, there should be a file called metadata.csv and an articles/ directory with all json articles.
+Once completed, there should be a file name metadata.csv and subdirectories for each data subset with all json articles.

 To build the model locally:

+    # Convert csv/json files to SQLite
-    python -m cord19q.etl.execute <download_path>
+    python -m cord19q.etl <download_path>

+    # Can optionally use pre-trained vectors
     python -m cord19q.vectors

+    # Build embeddings index
     python -m cord19q.index

 The model will be stored in ~/.cord19